Event Invisible Border and Link

-You’re invited to the opening of two new exhibitions by Khadim Ali and Tay Haggarty Saturday 10 April, 4–6pm.
+You are invited to the opening of new exhibitions by Khadim Ali and Tay Haggarty.

-Join us at the IMA for the opening of Invisible Border, Hazara artist Khadim Ali’s largest Australian solo exhibition to date.
-Ali explores the normalisation of war and the experience of refugees through a series of poetic installations and textile works, including a monumental 9-metre-long tapestry.
+Invisible Border is Khadim Ali’s largest Australian solo show to date.
+The Hazara artist explores the normalisation of war and refugee experience through poetic installations and textile works, including a monumental nine-metre-long tapestry.
+He will be joined in conversation with IMA Director Liz Nowell, at 2.30pm.

 Guest Info